-- 24. An APRA-regulated entity must maintain the capabilities required to execute the recovery and exit plan.
-11 - 25.
-An APRA-regulated entity must take reasonable preparatory steps to support the timely and effective implementation of the recovery and exit plan, in advance of recovery or exit actions being required.
-This must take into consideration potential legal, financial, operational and structural requirements for executing recovery or exit actions. - 26.
-An APRA-regulated entity must maintain access to sufficient financial resources to support the implementation of recovery and exit actions included in the recovery and exit plan. - 27.
-An APRA-regulated entity must regularly monitor the indicators of stress that would be used to trigger activation of the recovery and exit plan or the specific actions within it.
+- 26.24.
+An APRA-regulated entity must maintain the capabilities required to execute the contingencyrecovery and exit plan.12 - 27.25.
+An APRA-regulated entity must take reasonable preparatory steps to support the timely and effective implementation of the contingency-recovery and exit plan, in advance of recovery or exit actions being required.
+This must take into consideration potential legal, financial, operational and structural requirements for executing recovery or exit actions.